top of page

 MASK WEARING

-During periods where the rate of transmission and risk of illness from COVID-19 is elevated, we will require staff, clients, and others to wear a surgical mask covering their nose, mouth and chin, in order to enter the clinic.
-Notice of when mask wearing is required will be provided on or near the clinic’s door.
-A mask will be provided if needed.
+During periods where the rate of transmission and risk of illness from COVID-19 is elevated, the decision about whether mask wearing is required during the session will be left to your therapist's discretion; however, because some of our therapists or clients may be immunocompromised, we will require staff, clients, and others to wear a surgical mask covering their nose, mouth and chin when in the common areas of the clinic.
+We always ask that you attend your session from home if you are feeling unwell.
+Notice of when mask wearing is required will be provided on or near the clinic’s door, and a mask will be provided if needed.

 WHEN TO HAVE A VIDEO SESSION FROM HOME